TEALSK12/apcsa-public/curriculum/Unit3/Lesson-301.md

          same, but you adjust the volume to different levels depending on the time of day.
 What would the parameters be in this example?
 (Time, volume)

-2. If your students had a problem from the last couple of weeks that drove them crazy, use that example instead, since they’ll already have a clear memory of it.
-Otherwise, review this programming example from the book:
+2. Review this programming example from the textbook:

    - In the last chapter, we inserted spaces into a drawing by calling a method: